Editor’s note: This story was updated October 2018.

 Mobile mammography is a powerful tool to expand access to important screenings for women in the fight against breast cancer.
-Marshfield Clinic Health System (MCHS) has three mobile units that provide a variety of services including mammography, bone density screenings and molecular breast imaging.
+Marshfield Clinic Health System has four mobile health screening units that provide services including mammography, bone density screenings and 3-D mammography.

-MCHS’ mobile fleet has traveled to 70 of Wisconsin’s 72 counties.
-In 2016, 5,785 patients were seen in MCHS’ mobile mammography units, and 26 positive tests for breast cancer were found during these screenings.
+Our mobile fleet has traveled to 70 of Wisconsin’s 72 counties.
+In the past year, mobile health screening units saw more than 7,000 patients.
+As a result, 34 positive tests for breast cancer were found.

 The units provide state-of-the-art mammograms with digital imaging equipment and computer-aided detection.
-This leads to precise integration of image data for the best possible image, less patient discomfort and efficient transfer of imaging information to doctors.
+Therefore leading to precise integration of image data for the best possible image, less patient discomfort and efficient transfer of imaging information to doctors.

 A lack of resources and health care services, particularly in rural areas, has made the mobile units an important asset to many communities across Wisconsin.
-Take a look inside the unit, and find out more about this exciting and life-saving technology.
+Take a look at this video for a day in the life of a mobile health screening unit.

 Trouble viewing this video?
 Watch it on YouTube.

 My dad is such an inspiration to me, I look up to him everyday because I know he’s helping so many people within the community.